-“30A has 900,000 Facebook fans, and its inspiring videos, photos and stories reach millions of fans every week.” —Huffington Post
+“30A has (over 1 million) Facebook fans, and its inspiring videos, photos and stories reach millions of fans every week.” —Huffington Post

 Yeah, I was that guy.

-The sounds of Bob Marley, Michael Franti and Jimmy Buffett poured from my stereo speakers.
-Nameless exotic shores drifted across my desktop screensaver, as slowly as the seconds that ticked off the corporate clock.
+The sounds of Bob Marley, Michael Franti and Jimmy Buffett spilled through my stereo speakers.
+Nameless exotic shores floated across my desktop screensaver, as slowly as the seconds that ticked off the corporate clock.

 The dress tie around my neck strangled me like an ever-tightening noose.

 On casual Fridays, I sported a colorful tropical shirt – a loud if silent scream for help.
 I grew my blond hair out until prompting frowns from someone down in the H.R. department.
 On weekends, my standard uniform consisted of cargo shorts, a faded old t-shirt, flip-flops and not much else.
 When I wasn’t drinking a martini or some rum concoction, I threw back a cold Red Stripe or two (or three).